 The history of a transatlantic cruise

 The Transatlantic Crossing is one of the world’s most iconic journeys.
-It’s a passage that has led explorers from the old world to the new world.
+It’s a passage that has led explorers from the Old World to the New World.
 It’s a route that has taken millions of immigrants to pursue their ‘American Dream'.

 Timeline of the Transatlantic Crossing